hiram-madelaine/game-of-life-om/README.md

 You are presented en empty world, free of any cell.

-You can create cells by the mouse action :
+You can create new cells by the mouse actions :

 `click, hover, click`

-The second click will add the cells to the world.
+The second click will add the new cells to the world.

+It is possible to create non contiguous cells by pressing `esc` key before the second `click`.

+Click on "Wipe board" button to kill all living cells and new ones.

+Click on the "Mark" button to color each location with direct DOM manipulation.